rombrew/phobia/doc/MotorTuning.md

 	# reg ap.heat_PCB_derated <amp>

-Derated current in case of HFI operation.
-Applicable to both D and Q axes.

-	# reg pm.i_derated_HFI <amp>

 If you are interested in transient performance try to change slew rate.
 But remember that low slew rate is useful for safe operation of the entire set of constraints.